shabiel/rpms-immunizations/NARRATIVE.md

 The VISTA standard immunization file does not have the short name filled for all Immunizations.
 That meant that I had to change some of the code for VISTA to pull in the .01 full name.
 That alas made some immunizations not readable and made them not fit on the screen.
+I learned from Rob that the short name is not a standard concept by the CDC and therefore was not incorporated into VISTA.

 An improvement in VISTA is that a lot number now has the extra status of expired.
 I took advantage of that.
 In RPMS, there is only active vs inactive.